How Ruth Bader Ginsburg’s death could jeopardize the Affordable Care Act

 An anti-ACA law professor at Case Western University, Jonathan Adler, predicted that there are not more than four justices likely to go beyond the idea that the insurance mandate is invalid to striking down the entire statute.
 In that case, Ginsburg’s presence, had she lived, would not make a difference in preventing the whole law from being overturned.

 The scholars said the outcome of the case is unlikely to be affected by whether the Senate confirms a successor to the late justice this year.
-If the court ended up in a 4-4 tie, that would preserve the lower court’s ruling striking down the insurance mandate, as would a 6-3 split reflecting a newly strengthened conservative majority of justices.
+If the court ended up in a 4-to-4 tie, that would preserve the lower court’s ruling striking down the insurance mandate, as would a 6-to-3 split reflecting a newly strengthened conservative majority of justices.

 Unless a new justice is confirmed by early November, he or she would be unlikely to participate in the case, because the court’s practice is for justices to take part in decisions only when they have attended the oral arguments.
 Occasionally, the court has rescheduled oral arguments when it has not had its full complement of nine justices.